codinghuntsman/CRUD-Operation-ClientCode/README.md

 ## Contributing

 Contributions are always welcome!
-But Not Contributions anyone in this project.
+But was not Contributions anyone in this project.